vessels-tech/papers/other/2019-04-12-mojaloop-bootcamp-recap.md

 In early April, myself from Vessels Tech along with Sid Garg from Teller were selected to take part in the very first Mojaloop Coding Bootamp in Dar es Salaam.
-The bootcamp was a hybrid of DFS Lab's normal design sprint, with more of a focus on engineering - specifically focussed on Mojaloop: a promising open source platform for interoperable banking championed by The Bill & Melinda Gates Foundation.
+The bootcamp was a hybrid of DFS Lab's normal design sprint, with more of a focus on engineering - specifically on Mojaloop: a promising open source platform for interoperable banking championed by The Bill & Melinda Gates Foundation.

-Among attendance were some of the most successful fintechs from the African continent and the world, including Paystack and Carbon from Nigeria, GrameenPhone from Bangladesh, Jumo [double check] from Kenya.
-The bootcamp also boasted an experienced team of mentors guiding the teams through the process from BMGF, ModusBox, Beyonic [finish]
+Among attendance were some of the most successful fintechs from the African continent and the world, including Paystack and Carbon from Nigeria, Jumo [double check] from Kenya, GrameenPhone from Bangladesh to name a few.
+The bootcamp also boasted an experienced team of mentors guiding the teams through the process from BMGF, ModusBox, Beyonic, Caribou Digital and many more.

 Of course, this was all headed up by the experienced team from DFS Lab, of whom this is the 5th bootcamp.

-You may have read my previous post about our ideas for fintech products on top of mojaloop [here] (insert link), but if you haven't that's ok - over the course of the 4 days our idea took on many different forms, culminating in our live demo of EastPay.
+You may have read my previous post about our ideas for fintech products on top of mojaloop [here](https://medium.com/vessels/spitballing-with-mojaloop-cdd41b199e09), but if you haven't that's ok - over the course of the 4 days our idea took on many different forms, culminating in our live demo of EastPay.
 You can checkout the demo [here](https://eastpay.vessels.tech).

-I'm going to walk through each step of our experience at the bootcamp, process of taking our idea from just a half -formed idea to execution.
-Some of these steps will be familar if you have ever been through a design sprint before (lots of post-its, and copious amounts of dot stickers), combined with DFS Labs' experience with running sprints in teams, focussed on the [something about mojaloop tech]
+I'm going to walk through each step of our experience at the bootcamp, and run through the process of taking our idea from just a half-formed idea to execution.
+Some of these steps will be familar if you have ever been through a design sprint before (lots of post-its, and copious amounts of dot stickers), combined with DFS Labs' experience of running sprints in teams, focussed on building new tools and services on top of Mojaloop.

 ## Monday: The idea (or lack thereof)